szho42/xnat-docker-compose/README.md

 3. Download [latest XNAT WAR](https://download.xnat.org)

 Download the latest xnat tomcat WAR file and place it in a webapps directory that you must create.
 The name that the war is saved as will be the path to the XNAT web-app relative to the domain name (e.g. my-xnat.com/xnat).
-If you want the web-app to be accessible from the root of the domain, name the WAR file ROOT.war.
+If you want the web-app to be accessible from the root of the domain, name the WAR file ROOT.war, e.g.

 ```
-$ mkdir webapps
-$ wget --quiet --no-cookies https://api.bitbucket.org/2.0/repositories/xnatdev/xnat-web/downloads/xnat-web-1.7.4.1.war -O webapps/xnat.war
+$ wget --no-cookies https://api.bitbucket.org/2.0/repositories/xnatdev/xnat-web/downloads/xnat-web-1.7.5.3.war -O webapps/ROOT.war
 ```

-4. Start the system
+4. Test the system

 Run docker compose "up" command in detached mode ('-d').
-On systems with sudo (e.g Linux), you will need to run docker-compose as sudo.
+NB: On systems with sudo (e.g Linux), you will need to run docker-compose as sudo.

 ```
 $ cd xnat-docker-compose
-$ docker-compose up -d
+$ docker-compose -f docker-compose.yml up -d
 ```

-Note that at this point, if you go to `localhost/xnat` you won't see a working web application.
+Note that at this point, if you go to `http://<your-domain-name>` you won't see a working web application.
 It takes upwards of a minute to initialize the database, and you can follow progress by reading the docker compose log of the server:

 ```